Step 5: Viewing Submission Data in the DevTools Console

 Preview the Module's Submission Data

 You can also test and preview your module's submission data Also known as Record Data.
 Submission data consists of information saved by Unqork components.
 View submission data by using the angular command, or in Record Collections. in Express View Express View is how your end-user views you application.
 Express View also lets you preview your applications to test your configuration and view the styling.
-After configuring a module, click Preview in the Module Editor to interact with the module in Express View.
+This is also the view your end-users will see when interacting with your application.
+After configuring a module, click Preview in the Module Builder to interact with the module in Express View..
 To do so, you'll run the Angular Command The Angular command, or data command, is a tool that displays submission data in a browser's developer console.
 In Express View, enter the following command in the devtool console: angular.element('.unqorkio-form').scope().submission in the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software..

 Opening the DevTools Console